floooh/oryol/code/Modules/Gfx/README.md

 created (for instance from a file, or a chunk of memory), and (usually) additional initialization attributes.

-There is no explicite Gfx method to discard a resource.
+There is no explicit Gfx method to discard a resource.
 This is handled under the hood by the *GfxId* object, which manages a resource use count (and thus works like a smart pointer to the resource).
 When the last *GfxId* of a resource is destroyed, the resource itself is also destroyed.